thacherT1D/new-angular-curriculum/Unit-1/01-intro-and-setup.md

 According to the official Angular introduction, Angular is a-

 > client-side technology, written entirely in JavaScript.
 It works with the long-established technologies of the web (HTML, CSS, and JavaScript) to make the development of web apps easier and faster than ever before.

+Angular, along with other client-side libraries (Backbone, Ember, React), help us deal with larger, more complex code bases on the client-side.
+They also redefined the roles of the client and sever, resulting in a new application structure called a Single-Page Application (or SPA).
+In this new structure, the client interacts with the server by making RESTful AJAX requests that are triggered by user interactions.

 It boils down to this: **Angular helps us build complex, single-page applications very quickly.**